MINISTRYGmbH/morrow-core/docs/features.md

-Modularity with Bricks
+Modularity with Features
 ======================

-Bricks are the most exciting feature in the Morrow framework.
+The feature "Features" is the most exciting feature in the Morrow framework.
+OK, seriously, it is very nice.
-If you use a agile method like [Scrum](http://en.wikipedia.org/wiki/Scrum_(software_development)), [Extreme Programming](http://en.wikipedia.org/wiki/Extreme_programming) or [Feature-driven development](http://en.wikipedia.org/wiki/Feature-driven_development) to develop your software you will know that features are well separated from each other in your Feature list.
+If you are familiar with agile methods likes [Scrum](http://en.wikipedia.org/wiki/Scrum_(software_development)), [Extreme Programming](http://en.wikipedia.org/wiki/Extreme_programming) or [Feature-driven development](http://en.wikipedia.org/wiki/Feature-driven_development) to develop your software you will know that features are well separated from each other in your Feature list.
 But your code in an MVC environment is nevertheless a little bit messy because all the code for one webpage which contains many different features is at least squeezed into one controller and one template.

 Imagine you have built a CMS and you want to disable the adding of pages.